040code/040code.github.io/content/posts/2020-05-25-getting-help-from-your-compiler/index.md

 abstracted away in the `Either` and `Validation`, so that you can't do it wrong anymore.
 I don't know about you, but I'm happy. 😀

+The full source code and a completely working example can be found on [github][demo-repo].
+As a bonus, it also contains a couple of Jest matchers for checking Eithers in unit tests.

 ## A New Vocabulary

 There is one last observation that I'd like to make.
 All your "C-style"